stearagon/asteroids/README.md

 The future is now?
 Well, actually the past.
 This is my rendition of the 1979 hit, Asteroids.
 I used HTML5 Canvas to render the game game into the browser.
 I used an image to represent the asteroids.
 The spaceship is created using some trigonometry.
+You'll have a few seconds of invulnerability after you spawn.

 Enjoy!